Prepare Your Belongings for the Cold

 Keep an Inventory of Belongings

 Using an app like Sortly can help you keep inventory of all your belongings.
-You can also print the checklist provided by Metropolis Moving when you submit a quote.
+You can also print the checklist (shown below) provided by Metropolis Moving when you submit a quote.
 By keeping an inventory of your items, you’re ensuring that everything is found, packed, brought to your new place, and accounted for.

 Staying warm and dry is crucial during a winter move.
 Carry a bag of gloves, caps, sweaters and socks in case of changing weather or wet clothing.
 If you plan to stay in your new place as soon as you arrive, notify the utility company ahead of time and have your electricity or gas turned on so that you’re settled in as soon as possible.
 Also pack as many warm clothing options as possible, just in case.